Saleha-m14/My-Second-Project-Quiz/README.md

 The over all idea of what to work on as the second project was inspired by [how to make a quiz app](https://youtu.be/2jwdyO_UunE)

+I learned how to add [linear gradient background](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) with this site.

 To clearly undrestand how to make a webpage responsive the video [how to make a webpage responsive](https://youtu.be/ZYV6dYtz4HA) helped me.

-The [easy tutorial](https://www.youtube.com/@EasyTutorialsVideo) helped me gain the necessary knowledge to complete the project complete this project.
+The [easy tutorial](https://www.youtube.com/@EasyTutorialsVideo) helped me gain the necessary knowledge to complete this project.

 Martina Mentor from code institute helped and guided me complete this project.